marcomacchia99/TIAGo_Object_Grasping/README.md

 * ros-numpy
 * scipy

-To launch the simulation, you should run this .launch file:
+Finally, to launch the simulation, you should run this .launch file:

 ```bash
 	$ roslaunch SOFAR_Assignment launcher.launch